 PNCA to organise puppet show today

-ISLAMABAD – Pakistan National Council of the Arts (PNCA) would showcase a Puppet Show on February 25 (today) to entertain audience along with family and friends.
+ISLAMABAD – Pakistan National Council of the Arts (PNCA) would showcased a Puppet Show today aimed at entertaining the audience along with family and friends.

-Talking to APP, official of PNCA Masroor Shah said, “The show would be featuring folk dances, stories, theme-based speeches and skits for children and adults”.
+Talking to APP, official of PNCA, Masroor shah said the show featured folk dances, stories, theme-based speeches, and skits for children and adults the colorful puppet show revolved around current issues including gender disparity, contrariety in education, and environmental challenges and there will be an exclusive show for kids as well, which ensured infotainment according to the theme.